raynaldmo/d9book/book/index.md

     details: Use the Drupal core Actions module to control Drupal
     link: /actions

+  - icon: 🤯
+    title: Artificial Intelligence
+    details: Dig into the world of AI and Drupal
+    link: /ai

   - icon: 🪣
     title: AJAX
     details: Why refresh the page when you can use the built-in AJAX functionality